 01 Stay Indoors During Peak Hours

 Staying indoors during the hottest times in the afternoon will do wonders for most people.
 Chiang Mai’s smoky season also coincides with some of the hottest temperatures of the year, so we find ourselves preferring to go out in the mornings and evenings anyways.
-We make sure to keep our windows shut and turn on the fan if we want air circulation in our house.
+We keep our windows shut and turn on the fan if we want air circulation in our house.

 02 Wear N95 Grade Masks